DazKins/mirrormaker-demo/README.md

 ## Prerequisites

-- An local copy of the Kafka CLI
+- An local copy of the Kafka CLI.
+Download from [here](https://kafka.apache.org/downloads)
-  - Please then set the `KAFKA_BIN` environment variable to the location of the `/bin` folder in the CLI.
+  - Then set the `KAFKA_BIN` environment variable to the location of the `/bin` folder in the CLI.
 This is referenced in the scripts

 ## Steps